 8. Mummy Hot Dogs

 Wrap Chomps beef or turkey sticks in whole-grain dough strips to create a mummy effect.
-These are a lean protein source and offer more fiber than traditional options.
+These easy Halloween snacks are a lean protein source and offer more fiber than traditional options.
 Try our Original Beef or Original Turkey flavors.

 9. Devilish Egg Eyes

 Halved deviled eggs topped with olive slices and red pepper "veins" create spooky eyeballs.
-They’re a high-protein snack with healthy fats.
-You could even serve this as part of a festive spread (see Halloween charcuterie board ideas).Β
+They’re high-protein, fun Halloween snacks with healthy fats.
+You could even serve this as part of a festive spread (see Halloween charcuterie board ideas).

 10. Pumpkin Energy Balls

-Rolled oats, pumpkin puree, and flaxseed form these no-bake healthy Halloween snacks.
+Rolled oats, pumpkin puree, and flaxseed form these no-bake healthy Halloween snacks for party events.
 They're packed with fiber, healthy fats, and naturally sweetened with maple syrup.

 11. Witch Hat Veggie Wraps

-These spooky snacks are whole wheat wraps filled with spinach, hummus, and shredded carrots, cut into triangles.
+These spooky snacks for Halloween are whole wheat wraps filled with spinach, hummus, and shredded carrots, cut into triangles.
 Easily festive, this snack is full of fiber, vitamins, and antioxidants.

-Carve whole wheat tortillas to resemble jack-o'-lantern faces and stuff them with chopped Chomps Jalapeno Beef sticks, cheese, and jalapeΓ±os.
-These quesadillas are rich in protein and calcium, with a spicy kick and a fun Halloween twist.
+Carve whole wheat tortillas to resemble jack-o'-lantern faces and stuff them with chopped Chomps Jalapeno Beef sticks, cheese, and jalapeños.
+These Halloween snacks are rich in calcium, with a spicy kick and a fun Halloween twist.

 14. Mummy Pizza Bites